RaphaelAnaximenes/Cassino_ts/requisites.md

 1 User

-A a User has a name, a balance and a wallet that starts with 50 bucks ✔ B a User can insert more money from the Wallet ✔
+A a User has a name, a balance and a wallet that starts with 50 bucks ✔ T B a User can insert more money from the Wallet ✔ T
-C a User can setBet into the betPot from the Wallet ?
+C a User can setBet into the betPot from the balance ✔ T

 2 Game